 The definition of a white paper is somewhat broad.
-It initially referred to mainly government papers, which can later extended to include commercial documents.
+It initially referred to mainly government papers, which can later be extended to include commercial documents.
 Nonetheless, a white paper is a term that describes an authoritative report or guide on a specific subject.
 Thus, they are often requested and used in politics, policy, business, academic and technical fields.
 In commercial use, the term encompasses documents used by businesses as a marketing or sales tool.

 Whatever their origin, white papers are frequently cited in publications, especially in academic writing.
-Thus, the citation and referencing rules that apply to other sources information govern the use of white papers.
+Thus, the citation and referencing rules that apply to other sources of information govern the use of white papers.
 Depending on the style guide chosen for the presentation of your thesis, different formats will apply.
 Hence when editing your thesis, you might find the guidelines given below useful, where the white paper citation and referencing formats applicable to some popular style guides are presented.

-MLA (Modern language Association) Style Guide
+MLA (Modern Language Association) Style Guide

 The Basic Format should include:

 • Author’s Surname, First Name (list all authors, taking note that surname is given first for the first author only, subsequently, the first name followed by the author’s surname is used)